 Abdominal pain, abnormal heartbeat, bloating, depression, diarrhea, distress, fatigue, intestinal twisting, loss of appetite, vomiting.

-I did notice that the rabbits tended to go for the hosta’s stems and new shoots over other parts of the plant.
+I noticed that the rabbits went for the hosta’s stems and new shoots over other parts of the plant.
 They will eat any part of the plant if they get hungry enough, but they tend to go after new growth first.
-This can be wildly frustrating in the spring when you see all of these new plants springing up and the rabbits eat them to the ground.
+This can be wildly frustrating in the spring when you see these new plants springing up and the rabbits eat them to the ground.
 Another concern is your pets.
-Did you know that hostas are poisonous to cats and dogs?
+Did you know hostas are poisonous to cats and dogs?
 This includes the hosta stem, leaves, flowers, and roots.
-Hostas contain toxins called saponins, and this is what attacks your dog or cat’s system when they ingest the hostas.
+Hostas contain toxins called saponins, and this attacks your dog or cat’s system when they ingest the hostas.

-Hostas aren’t poisonous to rabbits because their systems don’t react to the saponins in the hosta plant like a dog or cat’s system does.
-So, they’re not safe to have around your pets, but even young rabbits can eat them without experiencing any problems.
+Hostas aren’t poisonous to rabbits because their systems, like humans, don’t react to the saponins in the hosta plant like a dog or cat’s system does.
+So, they’re not safe to have around your pets, but even young rabbits can eat them experiencing no problems.

 What Does Rabbit Damage to Hostas Look Like?